Shabdatit Shantanu

 Shabdatit Shantanu (शब्दातीत शान्तनु) is a 1999 Nepali novel by poet Banira Giri.
-It was published in 1999 (2056 BS) by Sajha Prakashan and won the Sajha Puraskar for the same year, making Giri the first woman to win the award.
+It was published in 1999 (2056 BS) by Sajha Prakashan and won the Sajha Puraskar for the same year, making Giri the second woman to win the award.

 Synopsis

 The book is set in Lahan village and depicts the life of that place and other nearby places.

 Reception

 The book won the prestigious Sajha Puraskar in 1999.
 Giri was the first woman to win the prize.